Scharlotten/vibe-check/README.md

 # Vibe Check - Multimodal Music Search Application

 ### Intro:
 Struggling to find the perfect soundtrack for every moment?
-Whether you're powering through a workout, setting the mood for a dinner party, or studying for a big exam, having the right songs playing can make all the difference.
+Whether you're powering through a workout, setting the mood for a Halloween party, or studying for a big exam, having the right songs playing can make all the difference.
 Vibe check allows you to upload images/text and receive curated songs based on your vibe!

+{TODO: Insert image of app}

 ### Overview:
-This notebook shows you how to use AstraDB and OpenAI to perform vector similarity searches and multi-modal Retrieval Augmented Generation (RAG)
+This repository uses DataStax Astra DB, OpenAI, and the Spotify API to perform vector similarity searches and multi-modal Retrieval Augmented Generation (RAG).

 ### Before you get started:
 Make sure you have the following: